AutomCoding/wp-predikan/readme.txt

 [Earlier versions](https://plugins.svn.wordpress.org/predikan/trunk/changelog.txt)

 == Upgrade Notice ==
-= 1.6.0 =
+= 1.6.1 =
-Now, you can link to the sermons’ pages from the table.
+This is a fix for a security bug.